 Burial locations are assigned based on availability at the time of need, VA officials said.
 Although veterans cannot reserve a gravesite, they can indicate on the form a cemetery preference.
 Doing so allows VA officials to predict need at cemeteries, and may help inform decisions for those choosing a burial site after the veteran's death, officials said.

-The predetermination process qualifies veterans for burial in 135 cemeteries and 33 soldiers' lots operated by the VA nationwide.
+The predetermination process qualifies veterans for burial in 155 cemeteries operated by the VA nationwide.
 The process does not include Arlington National Cemetery, which is operated by the U.S. Army and uses a different application system.

-After receiving the burial benefits application, the VA will provide written notice of its decision regarding eligibility, officials said in a release.
-The decision and supporting documents will then be stored electronically by the VA to make burial arrangements faster when they are needed, they said.
+After receiving the burial benefits application, the VA will provide written notice of its decision regarding eligibility.
+The decision and supporting documents will then be stored electronically by the VA to make burial arrangements faster when they are needed.

 The change is an easy way for the VA to simplify the burial process for grieving families, officials with the Veterans of Foreign Wars said, and allow veterans to put their affairs in order.